Practical review

 The worker says the rate looks wrong but never identifies the actual error

-Insurers can ignore vague complaints surprisingly easily.
-The most effective request points to the exact issue: missing overtime, wrong averaging period, lost second-job income, or a step-down built on the wrong base number.
+A general statement that the rate looks wrong may not identify what needs to be recalculated.
+A useful request points to the exact issue: missing overtime, wrong averaging period, lost second-job income, or a step-down built on the wrong base number.
 Start with the PIAWE calculation guide if the error is still fuzzy.

 The wage dispute is mixed up with work-capacity language